 The ESM also assesses the potential for early repayment of stability support loans in order to support assessment of the impact on the wider operations of the ESM.

-Once DRI stability support has been granted, the ESM is responsible for undertaking the relevant responsibilities contained in the DRI Guideline, including monitoring the institution's financial performance, risks and adherence to its business plan.8
+Once DRI stability support has been granted, the ESM is responsible for undertaking the relevant responsibilities contained in the DRI Guideline, including monitoring the institution's financial performance, risks and adherence to its business plan.9

 Management: In accordance with its mandate, the ESM accepts credit risk from financial assistance to beneficiary Member States, and eligible institutions.
+A mitigating factor to this credit risk is the preferred creditor status, second to the IMF, as set out in Recital 13 of the Treaty (see footnote 2).